What is "hang up" in a candle

 Wat is "hang up" in een kaars

-"Hang up" in a candle occurs when the wax sticks to the sides as it burns, creating a ridge or buildup of wax along the side of the candle.
-Unlike tunneling, where the candle continues to burn with a narrow well around the wick, "hang up" in soy wax candles can often be corrected in subsequent burns.
+"Hang up" in a candle occurs when the wax sticks to the sides during burning, creating a rim or buildup of wax along the side of the candle.
+Unlike tunneling, where the candle continues to burn with a narrow well around the wick, "hang up" in soy wax candles can often be caught up on subsequent burns.

 Why does this happen and how do you fix it?

-Soy wax burns slower and cools faster than other types of wax, which is why "hang up" is more common.
-It can also occur if I choose a wick that is not too large; this ensures that the candle does not get too hot for the jar, but can cause some "hang up" in the beginning or sometimes some remains.
-With subsequent burnings, the candle will often melt further and catch up with the hung wax.
+Soy wax burns slower and cools faster than other types of wax, making "hang up" more common.
+It can also occur if I choose a wick that is not too large; this ensures the candle doesn't get too hot for the jar, but can initially cause some "hang up" or sometimes leave some permanent residue.
+In subsequent burns, the candle will often melt further and catch up with the hanging wax.

-Make sure you burn your candle long enough each time (at least 4 hours) so that the wax has a chance to melt further and correct the "hang up".
-By burning your candle properly, "hang up" usually disappears by itself and you can enjoy your soy candle longer!
+Make sure you burn the candle long enough with each burn (at least 4 hours) so that the wax has a chance to melt further and correct the "hang up."
+By burning your candle properly, "hang up" usually disappears on its own, and you'll enjoy your soy candle longer!

-Here at Zentao we take care of your scented candles with love <3
+Here at Zentao, we lovingly care for your scented candles <3